 Trust litigation typically involves conflicts between the beneficiary of a trust (the person who benefits from the trust fund) and the trustee, who has been assigned to manage the trust.
-Beneficiaries are entitled to a multitude of rights and legal remedies, which they can exercise if the trustee fails to distribute and administer assets in accordance with the terms of the trust.
+Beneficiaries are entitled to many rights and legal remedies, which they can exercise if the trustee fails to distribute and administer assets per the terms of the trust.

 At Staubus and Randall, we regularly help beneficiaries understand their rights and have represented both beneficiaries and trustees in court.
-If you are the beneficiary of a trust and you believe that the trust is being mismanaged or that the trustee has breached their fiduciary duty in some way, contact our office to discuss your situation with a skilled Dallas trust litigation lawyer.
+If you are the beneficiary of a trust and believe it is being mismanaged or the trustee has breached their fiduciary duty somehow, contact our office to discuss your situation with a skilled Dallas trust litigation lawyer.

 For more information on trust litigation, please refer to this white paper entitled “Trust Code Toolbox for Locking Down the Runaway Trustee.”